alexmerren/rest-api-template/README.md

 ## Make Commands

 ```
 help           Print this message
 build          Create the binary
 run            Run the binary
 vendor         Download the vendored dependencies
 lint           Lint the project
-test     Test the project
+test           Run the unit tests for the project
 mocks          Generate mocks for the project
+docker-build   Build the docker container
+docker-run     Run the docker container with some environment variables
 ```